 1. Tom Hanks gives the government a hand

 In The Simpsons Movie, released in 2007, universally beloved actor Tom Hanks appears in a government-sponsored television ad encouraging people to visit a cratered area near Springfield and to think of it as a "new" Grand Canyon.
 "Hello, I'm Tom Hanks," he says.
 "The U.S. government has lost its credibility so it's borrowing some of mine."
 He later adds: "If you're going to pick a government to trust, why not this one?"
 (Hanks voiced his animated counterpart.)
 In 2022, Hanks appeared in a video commemorating President Joe Biden's first year in office, seemingly fulfilling the cartoon's prophecy that what America needs is the soothing presence of Tom Hanks to get them through some tough times.

 Vegas stage magicians Siegfried and Roy had spent decades performing with their stable of tigers without serious incident.
 In 1993, The Simpsons used stand-ins Gunter and Ernst—clear parodies of the European duo—to express the writing staff’s doubts that their track record would hold up: One of their tigers attacks them while performing in Mr. Burns's ill-fated Springfield casino.
 In 2003, Roy Horn was mauled by a tiger while on stage, severing an artery and leaving him with partial paralysis.
-Horn maintains the tiger bore him no ill will.
+Horn maintained the tiger bore him no ill will.